-CATEGORY D SPECIES
+CATEGORY C SPECIES

-In a whole fish assessment, Category D species are those which make up less than 5% of landings and are not subject to a species-specific management regime.
-In the case of mixed trawl fisheries, Category D species may make up the majority of landings.
-In a by-product assessment, Category D species are those which are not subject to a species-specific management regime.
-In both cases, the comparative lack of scientific information on the status of the population of the species means that a risk-assessment style approach must be taken.
+In a whole fish assessment, Category C species are those which make up less than 5% of landings, but which are subject to a species-specific management regime.
+In most cases this will be because they are a commercial target in a fishery other than the one under assessment.
+In a by-product assessment, Category C species are those which are subject to a species-specific management regime, and are usually targeted species in fisheries for human consumption.